 The information here is general; each child is an individual and will receive unique provision and support where necessary.

-Downloadable Flyer about provision at St Mark's and Parent Handbook see link at the bottom of the page
+Information Report, SEN Policy and Parent Handbook see link at the bottom of the page

 For all children at St Mark’s School who have an additional need we:

 - Recognise that the family is the expert on their child and work in partnership with them.